Cornilleau Pro 510 Outdoor Stationary Table Tennis Table:

 Assembly – If you watch the video we have supplied to the right, you can see that the assembly on the Cornilleau 510 Pro Outdoor is not all that bad.
 The design has minimal parts and you literally have to just attached the curved legs with bolts and screws.
 It shouldn’t take you more than 1 hour.
 Per the video, make sure you protect the tabletop by doing all the work with it face down on a protected surface like cardboard.
 Then flip the table over (this is where you need a 2nd person) and attach the fixed steel net.
 At this point, you can secure the steel base of the table to the ground via the fixing system.
 Check out the photos we have below showing the table bolted to the pavement.
 You may need a powerful drill to accomplish this last step.
 Latest pricing on the Cornilleau 510 Pro

 Positives – The clean, yet elegant design makes this a real conversation starter at parties and neighborhood gatherings.
 The 7mm resin laminate surface with the MATTOP Finish works great outdoors.
 The weather resistant materials will definitely help this table last for a decade or more per their warranty.
 It’s even wheelchair friendly.
-The assembly is not too bad either compared to Kettler or Butterfly outdoor ping pong tables.
+ADD TO CART

-Drawbacks – Again, the price on this one at $1700 is a bit of a shock.
+Drawbacks – Again, the price on this one at $2200 is a bit of a shock.
 We assume most people buying this table are planning on using it in high traffic areas like parks, resorts, cruise ships, or community centers.
-If you are getting it for home use, consider the Cornilleau 500M or the 250S as those are better for residential use as they actually can be folded up and put away into storage when needed.
-The steel net is just ridiculous in my eyes and not needed unless in an environment where someone might steal the net off the table.
+If you are getting it for home use, consider the Cornilleau 600X or the 500X as those are better for residential use as they actually can be folded up and put away into storage when needed.